researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 Source code repository: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3666313.svg)](https://doi.org/10.5281/zenodo.3666313)

 Virtual machine repository: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3673079.svg)](https://doi.org/10.5281/zenodo.3673079)

 # Install ComboDroid

-## TD;DR (Linux or Windows, Using Pre-build VM Image)
+## TL;DR (Linux or Windows, Using Pre-build VM Image)

-Download the [VirtualBox VM Image](https://doi.org/10.5281/zenodo.3673079) and import it (click "import" button and select the `ova` file; the import process may take a few minutes).
+Download the [VirtualBox VM Image](https://doi.org/10.5281/zenodo.3673079) and import it (click "File -> Import Appliance" menu item and select the `ova` file; the import process may take a few minutes).
 Test subjects are also shipped with the VM image for reproducing experimental results.

 **Important Notes**:

-* You may need VirtualBox >= 6.1.2 with nested virtualization.
-Otherwise you may encounter an import error; (how to override it?).
-Overring the error still boots the artifact; however, the artifact may run slowly.
+* It is mandatory to use VirtualBox >= 6.1.2 with nested virtualization.
-* On Linux hosts, we recommend install the [packages](URL), which improves the performance of Android device emulator in VM.
-This is the best configuration to reproduce the experimental results.
 * On Windows hosts (even with latest VirtualBox), the performance would slightly hurt.
 The artifact still works.
-* The VM image consumes losts of disk space (~XX GiB).
+* The VM image consumes lots of disk space (~30 GiB).
-* If you see an `BrokenSharedFolder` warning at VM booting, just ignore it.
+* If you see a `BrokenSharedFolder` warning at VM booting, just ignore it.

 ## Build from Source Code (Linux)